Documentation

 func (s *SignalFD) ReadInto(info *SignalInfo) error

 ReadInto reads signal information into a caller-provided SignalInfo.
 Returns iox.ErrWouldBlock if no signal is pending.
-This is the zero-allocation variant for use in hot paths.
+This stores the result in caller-owned memory for hot paths.

 Postcondition: On success, info contains the next pending signal.